 English – German

 This case shows how two letters can make the difference between a good and an excellent translation.
-It is important to note that this mistake does not only occur to German learners at beginner level, but also to intermediates and those who have been studying and working with German for years.
+It is important to note that this mistake does not only occur to German learners on a beginner’s level, but also to intermediates and those who have been studying and working with German for years.

 English – French

 France has always been an important business partner for the English speaking world.
 For Irish and British companies who are cooperating with French companies it is essential to have a basic knowledge of French, especially Business French.
-However the following mistake can happen even to someone who is able to speak French to a sufficiently high level, when writing a Business letter in French.
+However, it happens even to someone who is able to speak French to a sufficiently high level, to make the following mistake when writing a Business letter in French.